veraPDF/veraPDF-rest/README.md

     curl localhost:8080/api/info

-### Validation Profile services
+### Arlington profile services
-Validation Profiles contain the validation tests for specific PDF versions and their description.
+Arlington profile contain collections of checks for a specific PDF version and their descriptions.
 A list of profile details is available at [localhost:8080/api/profiles/](http://localhost:8080/api/profiles/).
 To test with curl:

     curl localhost:8080/api/profiles